HelisLT/eneba-client/docs/API.md

 <td valign="top">[<a href="#s_uuid">S_Uuid</a>!]</td>
 <td>

 IDs of requested keys.
-Either this argument, "stockId" or "orderNumber" is required.
+Either this argument, "stockId", "orderNumber" or "ordersNumbers" is required.

 </td>
 </tr>